 If you are hired to perform for a virtual event, create a contract as you would for any other gig.
 Start with LAUNCHPad’s Contract Template and consider the additional points below:

 Current students and recent alumni can connect with paid performance opportunities in the Baltimore/DC area through LAUNCHPad's referral service.
 Ideal candidates are strong, independent performers with excellent communication and high professionalism.
+Performers must maintain an active website and current students require an emailed recommendation from your respective studio faculty to [email protected]

 Please note that our referral service is primarily designed to serve current students and Baltimore-area alumni within 5 years of graduation.